-Ireland’s golf courses are a mecca for golf lovers and with the Irish Open just over, we decided to look at the best places in the country to tee off.
+Ireland’s golf courses are a mecca for golf lovers and with the US Open just over, we decided to look at the best places in the country to tee off.
 There are about 440 golf courses in the country, including about a third of the world's links golf courses.
 According to Golf Ireland - the national golf tourism association - the Emerald Isle has more golf courses than any country of comparable size on the planet.

 No wonder the sport is a major draw for tourists with hundreds of thousands of golfers traveling to Ireland each year.